 While you are out, stretch your legs in the small towns of the eastern Willamette Valley, where a meal, a bakery treat, or an ice cream cone will fuel your stroll as you window shop or admire classic old homes.

-In Stayton, walk the old town center, where Moxieberry serves breakfast and lunch next to the canal; the Covered Bridge Caf� specializes in classic diner fare; Snow Peak Brewing serves craft beer; the Lovin Oven sells cake by the slice or whole.
+In Stayton, an old-school town center offers plenty of historic charm.
+The Covered Bridge Cafe specializes in classic diner fare; Snow Peak Brewing serves craft beer; and the Lovin Oven sells cake by the slice or whole.
 Antique and thrift shops abound.

 While you're on the road, enjoy a visit to other regional attractions such as the wonderful waterfall hiking trails at Silver Falls State Park; Thompson's Mills State Heritage Site; the Oregon Garden; farm stores like Bauman's & E. Z. Orchards; and wineries such as Pudding River Wine Cellars, Piluso Vineyard & Winery, and Silver Falls Vineyards.